Skip to content

 alt text

-Other part of flask is being placed on the first and the same process of filling the grafite, sand and pressing. alt text
+Other part of flask is being placed on the first and the same process of filling the graphite, sand and pressing.
+Then take out the pattern, connect two parts and the mould is done.

-Specialists are pouring the melted metal through the vessel.
+Specialists are pouring the melted metal through the runner.

 Finally taking out the casted parts.